 When you make the yellow bell pepper cashew spread, take a snap, and tag @rawfoodfeast on Instagram to be featured in my stories.

-The raw sprouted bagel and marinated carrots recipes are available in my book Raw Food Feast.
-Pop in the promo code rawfoodfeast20 upon checkout for a nice discount.
+The raw sprouted bagel and marinated carrots recipes are available in the bestseller Raw Food Feast.

 Enjoy the deliciousness!